Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 }
 ```

-We'll now use this token to create our `providers.tf` file at the top level of our project. *THIS IS A REALLY NEAT TRICK*: If you have a Terraform variable, it will by default be populated by an environmental variable (if one exists) that has the `TF_VAR_` prefixed to the same name.
-This is a slick Terraform behavior, and keeps you from being overly-reliant on a `.tfvars` file that could get accidentally added to version control.
+We'll now use this reference to create our `providers.tf` file at the top level of our project.

 ```tf
 terraform {